ahmdabos/wordpress/wp-content/plugins/form/readme.txt

 = What is the default admin email address? =
 By default form submissions will be send to the email address set in Settings > General.

-You can change this via Settings > VSCF or by using an attribute.
+You can change this via Settings > form or by using an attribute.

 = What is the default email subject? =
 By default the email subject contains a prefix (the title of your website), followed by the subject that sender has filled in.
 If subject field is disabled it only contains the prefix (the title of your website).